mattis-gilbert/mattis-gilbert.github.io/_pages/research.md

 ## How do recruiters and job seekers adjust their behaviour to labour-market tightness?
 (JMP)

-This project studies the way recruiters and job seekers react to exogenous shocks in their labor market.
-Using detailed online vacancy data as well as administrative unemployment data we study the different margins of adjustments and the relevant signals.
+This project studies how employers and unemployed job seekers adjust their behavior as a function of labour-market tightness.
+I use detailed online vacancy data as well as unemployment registry data to build local labor market measures of tightness.
+I study the different margins of adjustments of recruiters and job seekers to tightess.
+Joint with social-security data I look at how these behaviors impact the dynamics of matching efficiency.

 ## Providing Labor Market Information to Recruiters
 #### (with Sebastian Butschek, Roland Rathelot, Andreas Steinmayr, Marina Schwab)